Psalms For Life

 and judge its peoples with fairness.

-Psalm 89 ended the Psalter’s third book by expressing the psalmists’ sense of God-forsakenness, finally asking God how he could have forgotten the promises he’d so solemnly made to David.
-Likely written after the Israelites’ second exodus—from Babylon—Psalm 98 celebrates the fact that God has faithfully remembered his promises and rescued his people.
+The Psalter’s third book ended by expressing the psalmists’ sense of godforsakenness, asking God how he could have reneged on the promises he’d so solemnly made to David.
+Likely written after the Israelites’ second exodus—their exodus from Babylon—Psalm 98 celebrates the fact that God has faithfully remembered his promises and rescued his people.

-As in the first exodus, from Egypt, the Israelites again bested the oppressive superpower without drawing a single sword.
+As in their original exodus, from Egypt, the Israelites again bested the oppressive superpower without drawing a single sword.
 When they couldn’t save themselves, God’s holy arm overcame the power of evil.
 He thus revealed to a watching world that he’s still in control and the tragedy the Israelites had brought on themselves had in no way diminished his love for them.

-Having repeatedly failed God, Israel seems a most unlikely choice.
-But we Gentiles are no different.
-As the old rabbi put it, “We Jews are just like everybody else—only more so.”
+Having repeatedly failed God, Israel seems a most unlikely choice, though we Gentiles are no different.
 Wonderfully, God remains faithful.
 And it’s joy not just for Israel, but for everyone because it tells us God hasn’t abandoned his plan: he’s still going to bless every people on earth through Abraham’s family.

-This is cause for total joy—the sort of unrestrained elation a die-hard fan feels when their favorite team wins the playoffs.
+This is cause for total joy—far more than the unrestrained elation a die-hard fan feels when their favorite team wins the playoffs.
 So the psalmist calls absolutely everyone and everything in the world to join in celebrating.
-God will assuredly keep his future appointment: he’s coming in person to reign over the earth with justice and fairness for all!
+God will assuredly keep his future appointment: he’s coming in person to reign over the earth with justice and fairness for all.

 O God, as broken and rebellious as our race is, you refused to abandon us.
 We praise you that your heart is bigger than all our brokenness, your love stronger than all our hate.
-Your kingdom is coming to stay.
-We rejoice and celebrate your unfailing faithfulness.
+With your kingdom coming to stay, we rejoice and celebrate your unfailing faithfulness.
 Amen.

 During your free moments today, meditate on these words: